-Ultra fudgy chocolate brownies are studded with cookie butter and biscoff cookies in every bite!
+Biscoff Brownies are ultra fudgy chocolate brownies studded with cookie butter and biscoff cookies in every bite!
 Biscoff cookie crumbs are folded into the batter, cookie butter is swirled in the center & on top, and they’re finished with a layer of biscoff cookie pieces for crunch.
 Cookie butter lovers and brownie lovers will rejoice over this perfect marriage of flavors!

 These cookie butter brownies are absolutely swoon-worthy!
 Make ’em and watch them fly off the plate anywhere you take them.
 There’s a biscoff cookie butter swirl in every bite, and a delightful crunch from the cookies.
 Let’s dive in!